i3D-net/ONE-GameHosting-SDK/one/game/readme.md

 Below, the main points of an integration are summarized, however the one_server_wrapper.cpp may be referenced for a complete example.

-### 1. Initialize, update and shutdown the One Game Hosting Arcus Server
+### 1. Initialize, update and shutdown the ONE Game Hosting Arcus Server

 The aforementioned one_server_wrapper.cpp file handles all of the following however they are described here to illustrate the main usage pattern of c_api.h.